rafabandoni/world-cup-22-predict/README.md

 This is a personal project that tries to predict the results of the FIFA World Cup games with a random forest approach.

 ## Data Used
-For this project |  3 datasets were used:
+For this project, 3 datasets were used:
 - Historical games (which includes world cups and other championships);
-- Historical outcomes ratio (win |  loose and draw);
+- Historical outcomes ratio (win, loose and draw);
 - Historical rank on FIFA and rank points.

 ## Approach
-A random forest approach was applied |  below we have the log for the tunning on the approach:
+A random forest approach was applied, the number of n_estimators were 1000 and random_seed is 42.

-## Group Stage: n_estimators = 1000 |  random_seed = 42:
+## Group Stage:
-On this approach |  we got:
+For group stage predictions, we got:

 date | home_team | home_score_predicted | away_score_predicted | away_team |
 --- | --- | --- | --- | --- |